w3f/polkadot-wiki/docs/learn/learn-validator.md

 2. **Participating** in the consensus mechanism to produce the relay chain blocks based on validity statements from other validators.
 These validators are called block authors, they are selected by [BABE](./learn-consensus.md/#block-production-babe) and can note up to one backable candidate for each parachain to include in the relay chain.
-A backable condidatate included in the relay chain is considered _backed_ in that fork of the chain.
+A backable candidate included in the relay chain is considered _backed_ in that fork of the chain.

 Note that validators also participate to the so-called **availability distribution**.
 In fact, once the candidate is backed in a fork of the relay chain, it is still _pending availability_, i.e. it is